Diesel Price in Kolkata

 |Lowest Rate in September||Rs.67.48|

-- Diesel rate in Kolkata closed the week at Rs.68.92 per litre.
-It was the highest recorded price for the month of September till date.
-The considerable increase in the prices was accounted primarily to last week’s drone attack on Saudi Arabia’s Aramco oil refinery.
-Diesel overall performance in Kolkata was 1.95%.
+- Diesel rate in Kolkata closed the month at Rs.69.72 per litre.
+This was the highest recorded price for diesel in September.
+The overall performance of diesel in Kolkata was 3.13%.

 Trend of Diesel Price in Kolkata for August 2019 (rates per litre):